johnuberbacher/quizaga-nuxt/README.md

 A mobile and web app built with Vue3, Nuxt3, and TailwindCSS that allows users to play a quiz game by fetching questions from the Open Trivia Database API.

 ## Features
-- Choose between different categories and difficulty levels
+- Choose between different categories
-- Keep track of your high scores and compete with friends
+- Keep track of your high score
-- Share your scores on social media
 - Responsive design for both mobile and desktop

 ## Screenshot